 Setting Up An Indoor Growing Space For Colder Months

-If this sounds like something you’re interested in, and you want to try and keep plants alive through the winter and replant in the summer, you’ll need to learn about indoor growing.
-Our complete guide, linked previously, is a good place to start.
+If you want to try and keep plants alive through the winter and replant in the summer, you’ll need to learn about indoor growing.
+This complete guide, linked previously, is a good place to start.

 We sell complete grow tent kits, which are the best way to grow plants indoors.
 They include everything you need to grow plants in a closet, garage, spare bedroom, or shed: